WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 # CMIP7 Guidance for Data Users

-This page is designed to inform data users on key CMIP7 concepts and tools and redirect them to the proper resources to learn more.
+This page is designed to inform data users on key CMIP7 concepts and tools.
+It is a landing page to redirect them to the proper resources to learn more.

 ## 1. Accessing CMIP7 data